radius-project/radius/docs/content/resources/connectors/dapr/dapr-statestore/index.md

 ## Overview

-The `dapr.io/StateStore` component represents a [Dapr state store](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/) database.
+The `dapr.io/StateStore` connector represents a [Dapr state store](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/) database.

-This component will automatically:
+This connector will automatically:
 - Ensure the Dapr control plane is initialized
 - Deploy and manage the underlying resource
-- Setup and configuration of connection strings for consuming components
+- Setup and configuration of connection strings for consuming resources
 - Create and configure of the Dapr component spec

 ## Platform resources